 17. We will invoice you for the Price either:

 a. on or at any time after delivery of the Goods; or

 b. where the Goods are to be collected by you or where you wrongfully do not take delivery of the Goods, at any time after we have notified you that the Goods are ready for collection, or we have tried to deliver them.

 18. Payment must be made by the end of the month following invoice.

-19. If you do not pay within the period set out above, we will suspend any further deliveries to you and without limiting any of our other rights or remedies for statutory interest, charge you interest at the rate of 2.5% per annum above the base rate of the Bank of England from time to time on the amount outstanding until you pay in full.
+19. If you do not pay within the period set out above, we will suspend any further deliveries to you and without limiting any of our other rights or remedies for statutory interest, charge you "statutory interest" at the rate of 8% plus the base rate of the Bank of England from time to time on the amount outstanding until you pay in full.

 20. Time for payment will be of the essence of the Contract between us and you.